Canadian Council of the Blind

 About Canadian Council of the Blind:

-Canadian Council of the Blind is a medium-sized charity with total donations of $2.5m in F2014.
-Administrative costs are 13% of revenues and fundraising costs are 17% of donations. $0.30 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
-The charity's funding reserves of $548k can cover only 33% of annual program costs, indicating a funding need.
+Canadian Council of the Blind is a medium-sized charity with donations of $2.2m in F2015.
+Administrative costs are 14% of revenues and fundraising costs are 50% of donations.
+For every $1 donated, 36 cents go to the cause, falling outside of Ci’s reasonable range for overhead spending.
+CCB has $613k in funding reserves which could cover nearly eight months of program costs.

-This report is an update that is currently being reviewed by Canadian Council of the Blind.
+This report is an update that has been sent to Canadian Council of the Blind for review.
 Changes and edits may be forthcoming.

 Summary Financial StatementsAll figures in $s